MaxPiLab/handson-iot-raspberrypi/doc/linux_basic.md

 **pwd**

-Displays the name of the current working directory, i.e. pwd will output something like /home/pi.
+Displays the name of the current working directory.

 <pre>
 <b>maxpi@ubantu:~/Desktop$ pwd